accera-tech/lophutch/README.md

 # lophutch
 RabbitMQ monitoring service

 Lophutch is a flexible RabbitMQ monitoring service.
-It constantly pulls informations from a server through the RabbitMQ Management HTTP API and executes actions based on expressions that evaluates to true.
+It constantly pulls informations from a server through the RabbitMQ Management HTTP API and executes actions based on a user defined JavaScript functions that will decide if actions should be taken or not.

 ## Configuration file sample